introduction to Grant writing

 Meet Your Chapter Guide - Mary Krebs

 Mary Krebs, MS, MPPM is the founder of Community Strategy Partners and a consulting member of the Lifelong Maine team.
 She has managed projects since 2012 conducting research focused on a wide variety of policy issues important to families and communities.
-Since 2019, Mary has served as a team member at UMass Boston's Gerontology Institute and the Collins Center for Public Management to assist over 20 municipalities in addressing challenges to livability experienced by older adults.
+Since 2019, Mary has served as a team member at UMass Boston's Gerontology Institute and the Collins Center for Public Management.
+Her work there assists over 20 municipalities to address livability challenges experienced by older adults.
 Her passion is to develop age-friendly action planning for improved vibrant communities.

 During this chapter, we reviewed key skills and a few tools for identifying funding and grant writing activities.